bdeckard92/dupUT/01-Class-Content/21-MERN/01-Activities/Git-Guide/README.md

 # GitHub Actions

 At this point in the course, you are well aware that GitHub is a very powerful tool for collaborating with multiple users on the same project.
-Collaboration inevitably will cause some conflicts whether that be within the code itself or with your overall workflow.
-On occasion some errors will slip past a local linter and make their way into pull requests.
+Collaboration inevitably will cause some conflicts, whether that be within the code itself or with your overall workflow.
+On occasion, some errors will slip past a local linter and make their way into pull requests.
 Wouldn't it be nice to automate something like linting before each pull request?

 GitHub Actions is a great solution to this problem.
-For example, you could create a GitHub action to automatically run a linter against every pull request to ensure the code meets your agreed upon standards.
+For example, you could create a GitHub action to automatically run a linter against every pull request to ensure the code meets your standards.
 Today, we are going to create such an action.

-* Before we begin, check out the [Introduction to GitHub Actions](https://docs.github.com/en/actions/learn-github-actions/introduction-to-github-actions) to get a grasp on some of the core concepts.
+* Before we begin, read the [Introduction to GitHub Actions](https://docs.github.com/en/actions/learn-github-actions/introduction-to-github-actions) to get a grasp on some of the core concepts.

 ## Initial Project Setup

 To begin, start by creating a boilerplate React application and putting it on Github.
-While you are probably already familiar with this process, let's go through it together.
+While you are probably already familiar with this process, let's go through it together:

 1. Run `npx create-react-app gh-actions-demo` from your workspace directory.

-2. Once the app has been created make sure to change into that directory.Additionally, let's add `eslint` as a dependency to our project:
+2. Once the app has been created, make sure to change into that directory.
+Additionally, let's add `eslint` as a dependency to our project:

     ```sh
     npm i eslint --save-dev